bneayoub/printf/README.md

-# printf
+# Printf Project - ALX
-This is the first academic project in alx software engineering program
+This is the first academic project in alx software engineering program.